 Ethiopia ranks third in Africa and eighth among the 22 highest TB burden countries in the world according to the World Health Organization.
 A high percentage of TB cases have been missed in Amhara, which is one of the most populous regions of the country.
-In 2017, less than 10% of private clinics in the region—the primary entry point for people seeking care—were engaged in TB services.
+In 2017, fewer than 10% of private clinics in the region—the primary entry point for people seeking care—were engaged in TB services.

 Key interventions included: